 The faculty members listed below participate in training fellows in the digestive disease epidemiology training program.
 Trainees may elect other members of the medical school and public health school faculty to serve as their preceptors

-Evan S. Dellon, MD MPH.
-Dr. Dellon joined the UNC faculty in 2008 after obtaining an MPH degree on the training grant.
-He has been funded by a career development award from the American College of Gastroenterology, the UNC institutional NIH KL2 Award, and most recently an NIH K23 award.
+Evan S. Dellon, MD MPH, joined the UNC faculty in 2008 after obtaining an MPH degree in this program.
+He has been funded by a career development award from the American College of Gastroenterology and the NIH.
 He is a member of the UNC Center for Esophageal Diseases and Swallowing, and his major research interest is in eosinophilic esophagitis.
-In particular, he has active investigations in both etiologic and clinical epidemiology on this topic.
+In particular, he has active, NIH funded investigations in both treatment and etiology on this topic.

-Millie Long, MD, MPH.
-Millie Long received an MPH while a fellow on this grant and will serve as a junior mentor.
+Millie Long, MD, MPH received an MPH while a fellow in this program.
 During her fellowship she also completed board certification in Preventive Medicine.
 Her research interest is inflammatory bowel disease.

-David Ransohoff, MD was the founding director of the Clinical Research Curriculum Award (K30) Program at UNC that has been folded into the CTSA as a career-development course (EPID 986).
-This course, along with associated CTSA activities, provides an in-depth, two-year training program for a group of carefully selected trainees, each of whom is committed to a career as a clinical investigator.
-A major goal for each trainee is to develop appropriate grant funding.
-The clinical research methods that are taught include: patient-oriented, epidemiologic/population based and outcomes-oriented health services.
-The UNC CRC has particular emphasis on drug development as a paradigm for teaching the principles of clinical research.
-The postodoctoral trainees participate in the Clinical Research Curriculum (described subsequently).
+David Ransohoff, MD was the founding director of the Clinical Research Curriculum Award (K30) Program at UNC.
 Dr. Ransohoff’s research has concerned clinical epidemiology methodology with important contributions to our understanding of asymptomatic gallstones, colorectal cancer screening and recently the application of clinical epidemiology principles to genomics and proteomics.
 Dr. Ransohoff has collaborated with former and current trainees on research projects, papers, grant submissions, mock reviews and manuscript preparation.

-Til Stürmer, MD, PhD.
-Dr. Stürmer, a recent recruit to UNC, has a dual focus in epidemiologic methods and clinical epidemiology.
+Til Stürmer, MD, PhD has a dual focus in epidemiologic methods and clinical epidemiology.
 His research in epidemiologic methods includes the development of more efficient matching strategies in genetic epidemiology; measurement error correction methods in case-control studies; the value of propensity scores for pharmacoepidemiologic studies; and the novel integration of ideas from measurement error correction and propensity score analysis to improve control for confounding by medication-use choices using data from validation studies.